 - Reliability and customer support: With 24/7 customer support and a reputation for high reliability and quality of service, Nextiva customers can rest assured that they don’t have to worry about downtime and can reach customer service whenever they need it.

-- Integrated communications: Nextiva’s Power Suite plan offers extensive CRM integrations, making it a great choice for sales-driven organizations that rely on CRM solutions and need to tie their communications tools to their customer data.
+- Integrated communications: Nextiva’s Power Suite CX plan offers extensive CRM integrations, making it a great choice for sales-driven organizations that rely on CRM solutions and need to tie their communications tools to their customer data.

 RingCentral vs. Nextiva: Nextiva Edges Out on Price